 The California Coastal Act passed by California legislature in 1976 created a mandate for coastal counties to manage the conservation and development of coastal resources through a comprehensive planning and regulatory program called the Local Coastal Program (LCP).
-Marin County manages its own LCP, and as the proposed action would take place within the coastal zone (an area that generally extends inland 1,000 yards from the mean high tide of the line of the sea), construction of permanent structures and removal of vegetation associated with all three alternatives would require a coastal permit from the Marin County Community Development Agency.
+The project is located within the area of the Coastal Commission's retained jurisdiction and therefore MCOSD would apply directly to the Coastal Commission for this project.
 It is recommended, for efficiency and to capture all project benefits, that the County requests a single coastal permit covering all three project phases rather than apply for three separate permits.